 Michigan Grand Prix and Super Regional Tournaments: Lakeshore Volleyfest, MJVBA Championships, Motor City Madness, Presidents Day Challenge,

-AAU Grand Prix and Super Regional Tournaments are National AAU Sponsored and Licensed Events.
+Grand Prix and Super Regional Tournaments are National AAU Events, Licensed by AAU.

 Michigan Test Policy for winners: Winners in the up to 4 divisions per age will have all or part of their fee waived for AAU Nationals, The West Coast Championships or The Volleyball Festival.
 Reimbursement will be a sliding scale based on 12 teams in each age group or an average of 12 per division per age.

 All teams must still enter the event of their choice by the entry deadline, regardless of the date of the Grand Prix or Super Regional.
-To receive the free/partial entry, winners have to be registered for and compete in the event of their choice in a division equal or lower then one competing in the Grand Prix or Super Regional
+To receive the free/partial entry, winners have to be registered for and compete in the event of their choice in a division equal or lower then one competing in the Grand Prix or Super Regional.
+(No sandbagging)